You are here

 Frank G. Walter, MD, FACEP, FACMT, FAACT

 Frank G. Walter, MD, FACEP, FACMT, FAACT is a tenured professor of Emergency Medicine at The University of Arizona (UA) College of Medicine, professor of Pharmacy Practice & Science at The UA College of Pharmacy, and a medical toxicologist with the Arizona Poison & Drug Information Center in Tucson, Arizona.
-As an internationally recognized leader in toxicology, he has had the privilege to teach on five continents.
+As an internationally recognized leader in toxicology and emergency preparedness, he has had the privilege to teach on five continents.
 He is co-founder and editor of the Advanced Hazmat Life Support (AHLS) Program, co-presented by the American Academy of Clinical Toxicology (AACT) and UA.
-Since 1999, AHLS has taught 17,715 interdisciplinary healthcare professionals from 68 countries around the world.
-He is also co-developer of the Advanced Disaster Preparedness & Response (ADPR) Course.
+Since 1999, AHLS has taught 20,000 interdisciplinary healthcare professionals from 78 countries around the world.
+AHLS is taught in English, Spanish, Portuguese, German, Dutch, and Italian.
 As Chair of Emergency Medicine's Promotion & Tenure Committee, he mentors all junior faculty members while shepherding them along their paths to promotion and tenure.
-Dr. Walter is also privileged to serve as the Medical Consultant for the Arizona Department of Health Services’ Bureau of Public Health Emergency Preparedness and has done so since 2004.
+Dr. Walter is privileged to serve as the Medical Consultant for the Arizona Department of Health Services’ Bureau of Public Health Emergency Preparedness and has done so since 2004.